Adolf Hitler's rise to power: From Armistice (November 1918) to party membership (September 1919)

 Impressed with Hitler's oratory skills, Drexler encouraged him to join the DAP.
 On the orders of his army superiors, Hitler applied to join the party.
 Within a week, Hitler received a postcard stating he had officially been accepted as a member and he should come to a "committee" meeting to discuss it.
-Hitler attended the "committee" meeting held at the run-down Alte Rosenbad beer-house.
+Hitler attended the "committee" meeting held at the run-down Alte Rosenbad beerhouse.
 Later Hitler wrote that joining the fledgling party "...was the most decisive resolve of my life.
 From here there was and could be no turning back. ...
 I registered as a member of the German Workers' Party and received a provisional membership card with the number 7".
 Normally, enlisted army personnel were not allowed to join political parties.
 However, in this case, Hitler had Captain Mayr's permission to join the DAP.
 Further, Hitler was allowed to stay in the army and receive his weekly pay of 20 gold marks.